This week we would like to introduce you to photographer Betsy Finn.

 What do you do when you encounter someone stealing something you’ve invested your intellect, time and money into?

 As a creator, it is frustrating to see things I’ve created being used without my permission or approval.
 But, over the years, I have become more used to copyright infringement, and have gotten better at using each opportunity to educate the public about copyright and why it exists.
-I think it truly comes down to respect and education. ven when I feel disrespected, I always want to bring respect to the table.
+I think it truly comes down to respect and education.
+When I feel disrespected, I always want to bring respect to the table.

 What is the best piece of advice that you would give other creators in your field about copyright and how to protect themselves?